citysciencelab/cut-mobilities-of-care-masterportal/doc/setupDev.md

 ### Globally install npm packages with administrative rights (optional)

 Some npm packages for the setup require global admin installation to be runnable via command line with your user account.
-To prepare this step, run in a `cmd` with administrative rights:
+To prepare this step, run a `cmd` with administrative rights:

 >⚠️ Please determine the correct system path before running this line.
 The example path is taken from a german Windows 10 installation.
 ```console